sunkor/home-sensor/readme.md

 [docker‑compose](./docker-compose.yml):

 - **sensor-listener** – Node.js HTTP API that receives temperature data and writes the readings to InfluxDB.
-If the temperature crosses a defined threshold it publishes a message to Redis for alerting.
+It enforces configurable request rate limits and, if the temperature crosses a defined threshold, publishes a message to Redis for alerting.
 - **weather-station** – Polls a public weather API at regular intervals and stores the observations in InfluxDB alongside the local sensor data.
 - **sensor-alerts** – Subscribes to Redis messages and sends notifications